rickbingpan/ChIP-seq/README.md

-# ChIP-seq Pipeline
+# Introduction
-This repository provides a ChIP-seq pipeline consisting of several shell scripts for quality control, mapping, peak calling, and downstream analysis of ChIP-seq data.
-The pipeline is designed to process ChIP-seq data and generate heatmaps of histone peak distributions and chromatin states for specific regions of interest.
-In this tutorial, we will walk you through each script and explain its functionality in detail.
+ChIP-seq pipeline is a bioinformatics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-seq) data.

+on release, the rawdata for the pipeline testing is histone and transcription factor IP experiments from ([GEO: GSE189563](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE189563)).

+The pipeline is designed to process QC, mapping, calling peak, ChIPQC, chromHMM for ChIP-seq data. overview of ChIP-seq pipeline:
 ![peak pipeline](https://github.com/rickbingpan/ChIP-seq/assets/92712179/47ae80d5-bfa5-4953-895f-d3f541a67050)

 ## Prerequisites